enriqc3/CMPS-3240-Loop-Unrolling/README.md

                 IF  ID  EXE MEM WB
 ```

 Multi-issue processors can initiate more than one instruction in the IF stage.
-Pipeline stages can accommodate more than one instruction at once.
 A two-issue MIPS pipeline looks like this:

 ```
 IF  ID  EXE MEM WB